EGF

 EGF (epidermal growth factor) is a single, defined signaling protein used in regenerative skincare formulations.

-What EGF is
+What EGF actually is

 In the catalog, growth-factor formulations appear mostly as vials, frequently combined with other regenerative or brightening actives.
 Most are intended for professional use.